derele/Eimeria_Lab/README.md

 ### Experimental_design = mouse information sheets containing attributes such as: sex, strain, date of birth, EH_ID, InfectionStrain.
 ### Experiment_results = clean tables of results obtained from a given experiment and assay/observation
 ### Templates = examples of what corresponsing tables should look like
+#### mouse_paperwork_mandatory = This folder contains all the necessary files for setting up an infection experiment in our
+mouse facilities.
+There is a complete protocol for animal handling, sampling, euqipment and facility handling.
+Accompanied by a cage placement template to keep a full track of experimental setup and a !Score Sheet! for each mouse to keep track of animal health.
+This sheet is a legal requirement that we must fulfill as per our animal handling license.